Lonsdale College, Lancaster: Junior Common Room

-The Junior Common Room consists of all Lonsdalion undergraduates.
+The Junior Common Room consists of all Lonsdelian undergraduates.
 The term JCR is often used in reference to the junior common room's elected executive committee.
 The executive committee undertake a variety of tasks, ranging from organising social events to co-ordinating sports, producing publicity and offering an education and welfare service.

 Social Events

 Lonsdale College supports academic study, providing facilities including a quiet study room and a computer room.
 Sport is central to college life, with a number of successful college sports teams, including football, netball and bar sports, consisting of both men's and women's darts and pool teams, as well as a unisex dominos team.
 Both the first and second Lonsdale Football teams won their respective collegiate leagues in 2017/18.
 Lonsdale was the first winner of the inter-college Rugby sevens cup in 1969.
 It continues this success in the annual Founders sports competition against Bowland College, and in the Carter Shield competitions.
 Students can use the Senior Common Room for music practice, and a number of clubs and societies regularly meet in the college.
 Lonsdale College also has a long-standing reputation for holding some of the best attended social events on campus.